How to Select Visible Cells in Excel (5 Quick Tricks)

 adding select visible cells command on QAT

-• After clicking on the Add button, the command is visible on the right side box.
-That means it’s now visible on the QAT.
-Click OK.
+The command is visible in the right side box, which means it’s now visible on the QAT.

 select visible cells command added in QAT of Excel

-• Clearly, you can see a square-shaped icon that wasn’t present before.
+A square-shaped icon that wasn’t present before is on the QAT.
 It’s the icon to Select Visible Cells.

 Select visible cells icon available on quick access toolbar

-• Now, highlight the entire dataset and click on this icon on the Quick Access Toolbar.
+• Highlight the entire dataset and click on this icon.

 clicking on select visible cells icon on QAT

-• Simply, the visible cells in your dataset get selected.
+Only the visible cells in the dataset are selected.

 visible cells are selected only

-• By employing the copy-paste feature, it is possible to authenticate the selection of visible cells only.
+• Copy and paste as above to authenticate the selection of visible cells only.

 pasting selected visible cells in excel

-We can filter our data by applying Filter to the dataset.
-In this process, some rows of data got hidden.
-In this method, we’ll show how we can select only the visible rows containing data.
+By applying a Filter to the dataset some rows are hidden, but we can select only the visible rows containing data.

 applying filter option to dataset

-• Instantly, it’ll add a down arrowhead to all the column headers.
+A down arrowhead is added to all the column headers.

 selecting product name to be visible